Student Group Increases the Visibility and Voices of Women in Architecture

 “That wasn’t a great morning for us, and it was pretty intimidating to go in front of the dean and ask for funding for our group,” says Adlakha.
 “But we explained how this was needed now, more than ever, given where we are.”
 Since that momentous meeting, the school has and continues to provide continual encouragement and support to PWIA.

-Adlakha and Bartuskaite graduated with their master’s degrees in architecture from Weitzman last May, and have successfully passed the torch for PWIA to a new group of student leaders.
+Adlakha and Bartuskaite graduated with their master’s degrees in architecture from the Weitzman School last May, and have successfully passed the torch for PWIA to a new group of student leaders.

 Today, PWIA boats a mentorship program that pairs 56 students with 56 mentors in the profession—across Philadelphia, New York, and even touching the West Coast.